Siruz645/SSH-Model-Manager/README.md

 I wrote this application because I got tired of downloading all my models from scratch every time I rented a remote GPU server.
 Keeping track of which models to download, finding their links, and executing terminal commands is a constant headache.
 I built this tool to keep my model library cataloged in one place and sync it with any server instantly.

-I hope this application brings you comfort, saves you time, and gets rid of that headache!
+I hope this application brings you comfort, saves you time, and gets rid of that headache.

 ## Features